Here, we take an in-depth look at the latest monitoring information for Greece.

 - Coordination happens more informally across the different departments and entities that contribute to government policies, guidelines, and programmes regarding children and the digital environment.

 - One or more programmes of action are underway supporting children’s online safety and participation in the digital environment.
-However, these lack accountabilities such as defined timelines, assigned responsibilities or key performance indicators (KPIs).
+However, these lack accountability, such as defined timelines, assigned responsibilities or key performance indicators (KPIs).

-High | Medium | Low | Other | |
+High | Medium | Low | Not present | |

 ---|---|---|---|---|